Our project

 Growing in Friendship

-Researching and widening the impact of mixed-ability communities of friendship for Christian faith, human life and social change.
+Researching and widening the impact of mixed-ability communities of friendship for Christian faith, human community and social change.

 People who belong to Lyn’s House, and people who support us, often say how important it is that communities like this exist, and even that it has been life-changing for them.
 But they often struggle to say why.

-The Trustees of Lyn’s House want to help the Lyn’s House community to explore and reflect on who we are, why Lyn’s House matters, and what we experience and discover by being together – about ourselves and each other, about belonging, about what really matters, and about God.
+So we want to deepen our understanding of who we are.
+We’ll explore why Lyn’s House matters, and what we experience and discover by being together – about ourselves and each other, about belonging, about what really matters, and about God.

-So in November 2023 we began ‘Growing in Friendship’, a funded project in collaboration with the Centre for Spirituality, Health and Disability in Aberdeen University, with the project leader based in Cambridge.
+In November 2023 we began our ‘Growing in Friendship’ project.
+We’re working with the Centre for Spirituality, Health and Disability in Aberdeen University.
+Our project leader Carole Irwin is based in Cambridge and works with Professor John Swinton from Aberdeen University.

-Members of the Lyn’s House community will be participants in the research, not objects of it!
-Asking the kinds of questions we want to explore will mean finding ways to do that which work for everyone in a community like ours.
+Members of the Lyn’s House community have been involved in designing the research, not just as objects of it!
+We are using research methods which work for everyone in a community like ours.
 So we won’t just use talking, writing and abstract ideas.
 Art, music, drama, photography and film will also help us explore and express what Lyn’s House means to us.

-And we’ll take plenty of time, because one of the things we know about life together is the importance of not rushing and that some of the most worthwhile things – like friendship, and growing together – need time.
+We’ll take plenty of time.
+One of the things we’ve learned from life together is the importance of not rushing.
+Some of the most worthwhile things – like friendship, and growing together – need time.

-We also want to help other groups of people to share some of what we learn through doing all of that.
+We also want to help other groups of people to share what we learn through doing all of that.
 So we’ll find academic and non-academic ways to communicate what we find.
-And we’re already talking to other groups and organisations about how we might help enrich their lives and learning.
+And we’re already talking to other groups and organisations about how we might share what we learn with them.

 • Resources to help churches grow in confidence and understanding to be places where people with intellectual disabilities belong